hypriot/flash/README.md

 ### Isolated tests with Docker

-If you do not want to install all these development tools (shellcheck, bats, node), you can use Docker instead.
+If you do not want to install all these development tools (shellcheck, bats, node) and don't trust the flash script enough, you can use Docker instead and run the shellcheck and integration tests in a much safer test environment.

 All you need is Docker and `make` installed to run the following tests.